rubocode/frontier.nvim/doc/design/origin.md

 ### RATIONALE

-I hope you will enjoy the different falvors and also the internal design and structure.
+I hope you will appreciate the different flavors and also the internal design and structure.
 This isn't a colorscheme that is done all in one file.
 The different abstractions and semantics employ a folder structure that I found intuitive.
 To maintain acceptable loading performance,